reachrkr/discountcalc/README.md

 3) For use case 1, i have created two csv namely , brands_discount.csv and categories_discount.csv which pertains to all the categories combination.
 The schema for categories_discount is extensible enough to support multiple sub categories
 4) Uploading the inventory csv also has to be done with a file name shop_inventory.csv
-5) for Reading CSV i have used apache commons-csv
+5) for Reading CSV  have used apache commons-csv